microsoft/react-native-windows-samples/website/versioned_docs/version-0.61/native-modules.md

 Here we've implemented the `CreatePackage` method, which receives `packageBuilder` to build contents of the package.
 Since we use reflection to discover and bind native module, we call `AddAttributedModules` extension method to register all native modules in our assembly that have the `ReactModule` attribute.

 Now that we have the `ReactPackageProvider`, it's time to register it within our `ReactApplication`.
-We do that by simply adding the proviver to the `PackageProviders` property.
+We do that by simply adding the provider to the `PackageProviders` property.

-_App.xaml.cs_
+`App.xaml.cs`

 ```csharp
 using Microsoft.ReactNative;